Jiaaqiliu/Jiaaqiliu.github.io/_pages/about.md

 My research interests include  LLM/VLM, RL , and embodied AI.
 And my research goal is to improve the performance of LLMs and VLMs through reinforcement learning and other post-training techniques, and to leverage these models to build efficient and intelligent agents capable of interacting with the physical world (embodied intelligence) and driving scientific exploration (AI for Science).

+Besides, I am deeply interested in modeling and analyzing LLM reasoning from a geometric and dynamical systems perspective.
+Recently, I have been actively exploring how post-training signals, such as RL, reshape the geometry, stability of these reasoning dynamics.
+If you are interested in related questions, I am always happy to connect and exchange ideas.

 I am actively seeking 2026 summer internships.
 Let's connect!